jpena831/code4us/README.md

 6. **Ridwan Osman - Student Researcher**
    - Ridwan Osman is involved in researching effective teaching methods in computing education.

-Ridwan Osman explores the impact of inclusive computing education on diverse communities.

 ## Contact
 For any inquiries , please contact us at codeforus@macalester.edu